bljustice/enron-fraud-final-project/README.md

   | from_poi_percentage | The percentage of emails from a POI to a particular person |
   | total_poi_percentage | The percentage of total emails from a POI and to a POI from a particular person |

   I created the variables above because I thought that most POI employees would be communicating between one another more frequently than to non-POI employees.
-After running PCA without feature scaling, I found that 2 of the features explained approximately 21% of the variance in the dataset, so I decided to limit the number of features to 5 initially.
-Below is my model's recommended pipeline based on this setup, and F1 as the scoring metric.
-In section 3, I go into detail about why I used recall score instead after this initial test as the scoring metric for my algorithm.
+Below is my model's chosen pipeline based on this setup, and F1 as the scoring metric.

   ```python
   Pipeline(steps=[('feat', PCA(copy=True, n_components=2, whiten=False)), ('classifier', GaussianNB())])
   ```
-  Below are the results of this pipeline

   | Evaluation Metric | Score (rounded) |
   | ------------- | ------------- |